manibp/AWARE/README.md

 ## Key Features

 - **Multilingual Search:** Translates the input query to different languages based on the web search country domain.
-- **Apify Integration:** Performs a multilingual search using the Apify API to retrieve results from various sources.
+- **Apify Integration:** Performs asynchronous multilingual search using the Apify API to retrieve results from various sources.
 - **Pinecone Integration:** Utilizes a large language model (LLM) for vector embeddings stored in Pinecone Vector database.
-- **Similarity Scoring:** Calculates similarity scores between the input query and search results using semantic search.
+- **Query Rewriting:** Refines search accuracy by rephrasing search queries with custom prompts in an interrogative manner using GPT-4, ensuring precise retrieval of relevant information.
-- **Streamlit Interface:** Interactive user interface hosted on Streamlit public cloud.
+- **Similarity Scoring:** Computes similarity scores between the input query and search results using hybrid search that combines both lexical and vector search.

-## Application URL
+- **Streamlit Interface:** Interactive frontend applications to perform search.

-Visit the AWARE application hosted on Streamlit public cloud: [AWARE App](https://adversemediacheck.streamlit.app/#aware-adverse-media-assessment-and-reporting-engine)
+- **Chat Assistant:** Engages in natural language conversations with your data using the AI Assistant built on LlamaIndex ChatEngine

 ## Repository Structure